Didgety/didgety.github.io/_pages/about.md

 I spent the Summer of 2024 studying quantum information science at Brookhaven and Oak Ridge national labs.

-In Spring 2025 I created a [framework](https://github.com/Didgety/qpgf) for analyzing the distribution of errors in quantum circuits given real hardware data by utilizing probability generating functions as a final project for a complex systems class.
+In Spring 2025 I created a [framework](https://github.com/Didgety/qpgf) for analyzing the distribution of errors in quantum circuits given real hardware data by utilizing probability generating functions as a final project for a complex systems class at the University of Vermont.

 Most recently, I have been [contributing](https://github.com/Qiskit/qiskit/pull/14827) to the open-source [Qiskit](https://www.ibm.com/quantum/qiskit) project.